More Modules and Libraries

 | hd :: tl ->

-if equal x hd then true else contains x tl equal
+else contains x tl

 sig

-val emptyset : 'a t
+val empty : t

-val add : 'a -> 'a t -> 'a t
+val add : string -> t -> t

-val remove : 'a -> 'a t -> ('a -> 'a -> bool) -> 'a t
+val remove : string -> t -> t

 end